 Whatever heat makes it through these two Multi~Ceramic coatings should

-be easily handled by 1" of Closed Cell Foam.
+be easily handled by 25mm (1") of Closed Cell Foam.

-Therefore in extreme climates we would recommend 1" of
+Therefore in extremely cold climates we would recommend 25mm (1") of

-closed cell foam sprayed onto the entire interior of the building
+closed cell foam applied onto the entire interior of the building

 envelope.
-This means the interior side of all exterior walls and
+This means the interior side of all exterior walls but

 especially ceilings as heat rises.
 This is why over 50% of heat loss / gain is through the ceiling / roof.
-Then a coat of HSC® applied over top
+Then a 1.27mm (50 mils) coat of HSC® applied over top

-of the foam and then whatever finishing would be coated with either
+of the foam and then whatever finishing would be coated with 10 mils DFT of either SUNSHIELD® or SUPERTHERM®.

 One of our customers, in Quebec Canada, was kind enough to send us